MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-offline-install.md

 ## Configure your network adaptors

-During deployment, AKS EE needs an adapter that is enabled and has the IP Address, subnet & Default Gateway properties set.
+During deployment, AKS Edge Essentials needs an adapter that is enabled and has the IP address, subnet, and default gateway properties set.
 These are automatically populated in a DHCP environment.
-In the case where it is set manually, ensure all three are properties are set before you begin deployment.
+If it's set manually, ensure that all three properties are set before you begin deployment.

 ## Licensing